maridiould92-cpu/my_dbt_project1/Readme.md

 ## 📊 Power BI Dashboard

-The Power BI report file is included: https://github.com/maridiould92-cpu/local-bike-powerbi-dashboard
+The Power BI report file is included: view the Power BI file